Xorfor/HA-PWS/Rain_per_day.md

 # Rain per day
-To display the amount of rain per day, you can use:
+To display the amount of rain per day.

 ## Configuration
 ```yaml